When is is put in English? Uses of was - were

 1. To express an action that is happening right now.

 2. To refer to a period of time in a broad sense: last week, today, this month.
-The action has already begun, but events are still taking place in this period of time.
-It's raining all day.
-It's raining all day.
+The action has already begun, but events are still happening in this period of time.
+It"s raining all day.
+It rains all day.

 3. The action will take place in the near future and is already known for sure.
-Certificates or tickets are included.
-I "m going to London next week.
+Certificates or tickets are available.
+I'm going to London next week.
 Next week I'm going to London.

 4. In those cases when you have to express boring constancy.
 You are always losing money.
 You always lose money.

 How is this time formed?
-The already known form of the verb to be (am, is, are) is used here with the addition of the ending ing to the verb.
-The desired form of the auxiliary verb is chosen similarly to the declarative sentence in Present Simple.
+Here we use the already known form of the verb to be (am, is, are) with the addition of the ending ing to the verb.
+The desired form of the auxiliary verb is selected in the same way as a declarative sentence in the Present Simple.

 Declarative sentences